 Take the path on the right to Pavilion 1

 Continue on the path until you reach a junction.
 To continue Tsing Yi Nature Trail, turn left.
-But first, turn right and walk towards and pass Pavilion 1.
+But first, turn right and walk towards and pass the Pavilion 1.

 The slight detour to the area beyond Pavilion 1 is worth the extra few minutes.
 Beyond the pavilion, you can see a better view of Tsing Ma Bridge and Lantau Island.
 This is the western point of the trail, so the scenery here is quite spectacular.